MIPTV: Candle Media’s Kevin Mayer on Billion-Dollar Deals and the Importance of Staying Independent

 Mayer took the stage together with Rene Rechtman, CEO of Moondog Entertainment, the kids’ entertainment group that Candle acquired for a reported $3 billion in a deal in November.

 Mayer pointed to Moonbug’s approach, focusing on original content with a proven audience reach, as key to the kind of business Candle is looking to invest in.
 Moonbug acquires exclusive intellectual property from YouTube creators, which it then builds out and repackages for other platforms, while spinning off merchandising and other licensing opportunities.
-Alongside such hit kids’ shows as CoComelon and Blippi, Moonbug recently acquired YouTube network Little Angel in February, which boasts more than 88 million subscribers.
+Alongside such hit kids’ shows as CoComelon and Blippi, in February Moonbug acquired YouTube network Little Angel, which boasts more than 88 million subscribers.

 Related Stories